13 Going on 30: Production

 In October 2002, director Gary Winick was in negotiations to direct 13 Going on 30.
 It was also announced that Susan Arnold and Donna Arkoff Roth were producing the project with the writers' manager, Gina Matthews.
 Actress Jennifer Garner was cast for the movie's lead role.
 In order to film the picture, Garner shot it while on break from filming her television series Alias.
 Gwyneth Paltrow, Hilary Swank, and Renée Zellweger were all considered for the lead role.
 Judy Greer was cast to play Lucy, Garner's best friend; Kathy Baker and Phil Reeves were cast as Garner's mother and father, respectively.
 Later, Andy Serkis was selected to play Garner's boss; while Samuel Ball was announced as Garner's boyfriend.

 On May 13, 2003, it was reported that filming for the movie was underway in Los Angeles with Revolution Studios.
-It was filmed in Los Angeles, New York City, and South Pasadena, California.
+It was filmed in Los Angeles, New York City and South Pasadena, California.
 Interior shots were filmed in Los Angeles.
 The crew moved to New York City, where they shot exteriors for 17 days.
 Principal photography took place from May to November 2003.
 Written by Josh Goldsmith and Cathy Yuspa, the script was "polished" by Niels Mueller (who lost an initial writing credit in a subsequent dispute arbitrated by the Writers Guild of America).

-Christa B. Allen, who portrayed 13-year-old Jenna, later "reprised" her role as a younger version of Jennifer Garner by portraying the teenaged version of Jenny Perotti in Ghosts of Girlfriends Past.
+Christa B. Allen, who portrayed 13-year-old Jenna, later "reprised" her role as a younger version of Jennifer Garner by portraying the teenage version of Jenny Perotti in Ghosts of Girlfriends Past (2009).
 In October 2016, it was announced 13 Going on 30 was going to be adapted for Broadway with an estimated debut in late 2017, but plans did not move forward.

 Music

 Soundtrack

 The soundtrack to 13 Going on 30 was released on April 20, 2004, from Hollywood Records.
 The album mostly contains music from the 1980s with a range of hits from famous recording artists such as Talking Heads, Billy Joel, Madonna, Pat Benatar and Whitney Houston.
 There is also a handful of songs performed by contemporary artists, such as Lillix and Liz Phair.
-It was released on April 20, 2004, by Hollywood Records.